Gangnam Stem CellAn Editorial Archive

 • What they do well: maintains luxury register at a high-traffic address; single-coordinator continuity

+Incheon Airport keeps a small, peculiar category of luxury-tier practice — clinics built around the layover, the connecting flight, the same-day consultation that the patient could not, until recently, have arranged anywhere.
+The featured house in this category sits a short transfer from Terminal 1, with consultation rooms designed for patients arriving with luggage and leaving on the next flight.
 The practice's regenerative specialty — exosome work, PRP regimens, recovery-window protocols built around cabin pressurisation — is unusual in that it is genuinely calibrated for the airport patient rather than retrofitted.
 The consultation begins with the inbound and outbound flight times, not the procedure menu; the operator builds the protocol around what is feasible in the available window.
 One does not feel rushed, which is the harder thing to engineer.
+What recommends this room is the way it manages the post-procedure recovery on a short turnaround — a quiet suite, hydration, a coordinator who confirms the gate change before the patient asks.
+The aftercare regimen is delivered as a written document, in the patient's preferred language, and the seven-day follow-up is scheduled regardless of where the patient has flown.

 • Specialty: airport-calibrated regenerative medicine — exosome, PRP, recovery-window protocols